Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Features/FeatureLayer_Geopackage/README.md

 ## How it works

-1. Create a `GeoPackage` by passing the URI string to the `.gpkg` file.
+1. Create a `GeoPackage` by passing the URL string to the `.gpkg` file.
 2. Load the `GeoPackage` with `GeoPackage.load`
 3. When it's done loading, get the `GeoPackageFeatureTable` objects from the geopackage with `geoPackage.geoPackageFeatureTables`
 4. Create a `FeatureLayer` for each feature table and add it to the map as an operational layer.
 Add each to